sottlmarek/DevSecOps/README.md

 | **Chef vault** | [https://github.com/chef/chef-vault](https://github.com/chef/chef-vault) |  allows you to encrypt a Chef Data Bag Item |![Chef vault](https://img.shields.io/github/stars/chef/chef-vault?style=for-the-badge)|
 | **Ansible vault** | [Ansible vault docs](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html#ansible-vault) |  Encryption/decryption utility for Ansible data files |![Ansible vault](https://img.shields.io/github/stars/ansible-community/ansible-vault?style=for-the-badge)|

-## OSS and Dependency management
+## OSS dependency management

-Dependency security testing and analysis is very important part of discovering supply chain attacks.
-SBOM creation and following dependency scanning (Software composition analysis) is critical part of continuous integration (CI).
+Security testing and analysis of open-source dependencies is a very important part of discovering supply chain attacks.
+SBOM creation and the following dependency scanning (Software composition analysis) is a critical part of Continuous Integration (CI).
 Data series and data trends tracking should be part of CI tooling.
-You need to know what you produce and what you consume in context of libraries and packages.
+You need to know what you produce and what you consume in the context of libraries and packages.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |